 Applications of prospective students to Bethany are reviewed under the following criteria in rank order: core GPA in college-prep classes, overall GPA, and standardized test score (either ACT or SAT).
 Other factorsthat might be considered include class selection, academic and character references, letters of reference, and an interview.

 Bethany does not require the essay portion for the ACT, but does recommend it.
 Bethany’s ACT code is 2086; the SAT code is 6035.

 We review completed applications daily (application, transcript, and test score) and typically notify applicants of our admissions decisions within 10 business days.

-Students can be accepted in one of three categories.
+Students can be accepted in one of two categories.
 Regularly accepted students enter Bethany with no academic restrictions.
 Conditionally accepted students, in an effort to increase the potential for academic success, are either encouraged to consider or required to attempt a lower number of credits their first semester and/or utilize Bethany’s tutoring program via our Academic Success Center.
-Students can also enter Bethany under academic probation or on a part-time basis.
+Students can also enter Bethany on a part-time basis.

 Applications should be submitted no later than July 1 (for fall semester enrollment) or December 10 (for spring semester enrollment).
 Applications are accepted after these dates, but there is no guarantee of consideration for the upcoming semester.

 No, Bethany’s residence halls are closed to members of the opposite sex except during visitation hours.
 During these times (starting at 5p.m. weekdays or noon on weekends, ending at 11 p.m. school nights or midnight Fridays and Saturdays) the residence halls are open on a check-in basis to visitors of either gender.

 No, there are no curfews at Bethany.
 Residence halls are locked at all times and a student’s room key is used for access to the building.